-Munich is a beautiful place, with an even more beautiful public transport system.
+Munich is a beautiful city, with an excellent public transport system.
 It’s well connected with timely and frequent departures.
-So let’s take a look at how it works, so you can explore Munich as soon as you arrive from the airport!
+So let’s take a look at Munich's public transport works, so you can explore the city as soon as you move!

-Munich has 7 different transport zones, but if you’re in or near the city centre, the large M zone is the most important.
+Munich has 7 different transport zones, but if you live in or near the city centre, the large M zone is the most important.
 If you’re moving to- or from the Airport, you’ll be going into zone 5, for example.
-Actually, seeing is believing, so check out this map of the different zones, and try not to be too intimidated, it’s simpler than it looks.
+The cost of public transport in Munich depends on how many zones you travel in.

-If your use of public transport is more sporadic, a one-way or day ticket might be more down your alley.
-You can buy these at pretty much any ticket machine in Munich.
-Oh, if you’re using a day-ticket, make sure you validate them at the validation machines on any platform.
+If you plan on using public transport in Munich rarely, a one-way or day ticket might be more down your alley.
+You can buy public transport tickets at any ticket machine and use it on any type of public transport.

-The Munich S-Bahn, active since the ‘70s is the train system that connects Munich and its districts with outlying towns.
-IT services over 150 stations over 8 S-lines, carrying over 850.000 people a day!
-On weekdays, most trains run until 1 AM, and start up again in the morning as early as 4 AM.
+On weekdays, most of Munich's S-Bahn trains run until 1 a.m., and start up again in the morning as early as 4 a.m.
 On Fridays, Saturdays and the nights before public holidays, trains are available all night.
-The only exception is the connection to Munich airport, which runs 24/7.
+The only exception's the connection to Munich airport, which runs 24/7.

 The S-Bahn trains are available every 20 minutes, down to every 10 minutes during peak hours.
 For the more outlying stations, the times might be different, with less frequent trains and wait times between 20-40 minutes.

-The Munich U-Bahn is the city’s underground metro system made up of lines U1 through U8 (only U5 and U6 have sections that are above ground).
-It has close to 100 stops and runs from 4 in the morning up until 1 AM on weekdays.
-On weekends, the lines run until 2 AM, with exceptions for special holidays like new year’s eve.
+The U-Bahn is the Munich's metro system made up of lines U1 through U8 (only U5 and U6 have sections that are above ground).
+Munich's U-Bahn has close to 100 stops and runs from 4 in the morning up until 1 a.m. on weekdays.
+On weekends, the lines run until 2 AM, with exceptions for holidays like New year’s eve.

-In the northern part of the city, you’ll find Munich’s famous bus and trolley tram system!
-The Munich tram network is made up of 14 daytime routes and four-night routes servicing over 173 stops.
-With that many bus- and tram stops, this system is ideal if you need to get somewhere in the city with pin-point accuracy!
+In the northern part of the city, you’ll find Munich’s famous tram and bus system!
+The Munich tram network is made up of 14 daytime routes and 4 night routes servicing over 173 stops.
+With that many bus- and tram stops covering Munich, this system is ideal if you need to get somewhere in the city with pin-point accuracy!
 So, get to the right district using the U-Bahn and then hop on a tram on bus to take you within a few minutes of your destination!

-Couple this with a monthly or annual ticket for the lines your travel most, and you're all set to navigate Munich, even as an expat fresh from the airport!
+Couple this with a monthly or annual ticket for the lines you travel most and you're all set to navigate Munich, even as an expat fresh from the airport!